 7.2.4.
 No Assessment of Customer Data by Appogee HR.
 We will not assess the contents of Customer Data in order to identify information unless required to do so under European Data Protection Legislation.
 Customer is solely responsible for complying with incident notification laws applicable to Customer and fulfilling any third party notification obligations related to any Data Incident(s).

 7.2.5.
 No Acknowledgment of Fault by Appogee HR.
 Our notification of or response to a Data Incident under this Section 7.2 (Data Incidents) will not be construed as an acknowledgement by Us of any fault or liability with respect to the Data Incident.

 7.3.1.
 Customer’s Security Responsibilities.
 Customer agrees that, without prejudice to Appogee HR’s obligations under Section 7.1 (Appogee HR’s Security Measures, Controls and Assistance) and Section 7.2 (Data Incidents):

 (a) Customer is solely responsible for its use of the Services, including:

 (i) making appropriate use of the Services and both reviewing and applying the Additional Security Controls to ensure a level of security appropriate to the risk in respect of the Customer Data;

 (ii) securing the account authentication credentials, systems and devices Customer uses to access the Services;

 (iii) backing up its Customer Data; and

-(b) Appogee HR has no obligation to protect Customer Data that Customer elects to store or transfer outside of Our and our Subprocessors’ systems (for example, offline or on-premise storage or via Third Party Products), or to protect Customer Data by implementing or maintaining Additional Security Controls except to the extent Customer has opted to use them.
+(b) Appogee HR has no obligation to protect Customer Data that Customer or its Authorised Users elect to store or transfer outside of Our and Our Subprocessors’ systems (for example, offline or on-premise storage or via Third Party Products), or to protect Customer Data by implementing or maintaining Additional Security Controls except to the extent Customer has opted to use them.